Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - Effect
           - Est. value
         * - **Worn**
-          - The weapon has -1 Quality.
-May be upgraded to standard Quality for half the weapon's value, removing Worn.
+          - -1 Quality.
+May be removed for half the weapon's value.
           - Value is halved
         * - **Threaded**
-          - The weapon gains a tether of thread, rope, or chain.
+          - Gains a tether of thread, rope, or chain.
 It can be pulled back to the wielder from afar at the cost of 1 Speed.
 The maximum reach of this effect depends on the length of material used; the weapon also increases in Bulk equal to the Bulk of the material used, if any.
 Can be taken with other modifiers.
-          - 25
+          - Material's value
         * - **Extended**
-          - The weapon gains a range of reach (if melee), +1 handedness, and +1 Bulk.
+          - Applicable only to a melee weapon.
+It gains a range of reach, +1 handedness, and +1 Bulk.
           - 50 + 1/2 base value
         * - **Heavy**
           - Grants a +1 flat damage bonus, at the cost of -1 die penalty and +1 Bulk.